wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 <!--more-->

+After the brash Blob Opera, it was immediately sobering to hear Pichai mourn over how hard the coronavirus is hitting his home country of India right now.

 I really like Sundar Pichai - as CEO, he doesn't relish the spotlight, but he handles it well.
 He seems to be a level-headed, humble intellectual who doesn't rub people the wrong way.
-If you were to judge a company by the leader at its helm, I wouldn't blame you if the calm and re-assuring Pichai let you trust Google a little more than you would otherwise.
+If you were to judge a company by the leader at its helm, I wouldn't blame you if the calm and reassuring Pichai let you trust Google a little more than you would otherwise.

-After the brash Blob Opera, it was immediately sobering to hear Pichai mourn over how hard the coronavirus is hitting his home country of India right now.

 However, one man alone can't control the inextricable push and pull of conflicting interests in a company as large and varied as Google has become.